Rhinology, Skull Base and Head & Neck Oncology Fellowship

 Additional Features of the Fellowship

-Fellows have ample opportunity to teach medical students and residents in clinics and the operating room.
+Fellows have many opportunities to teach medical students and residents in clinics and the operating room.
 Fellows also help teach in an annual resident sinus dissection course and have the opportunity to teach in other hands-on courses.
 The University Department has numerous visiting professor lectures and continuing professional development courses each year that fellows are encouraged to participate in.

 In special circumstances, a purely research fellow has been accepted with no hands-on clinical component.

 As a condition of their medical educational licensure, clinical fellows must register with the University’s Post MD Education Office.
-An Orientation Handbook can be downloaded from the homepage of the Post MD Education Office’s website at http://pg.postmd.utoronto.ca/wp-content/uploads/2017/05/OrientationBooklet_WEB.pdf.
+Orientation resources including an Orientation Handbook are available at https://pgme.utoronto.ca/current-trainees/before-starting-a-new-training-session/resources-for-new-trainees/.
 The Handbook contains useful information for new fellows, including a timeline for the registration process.

 How to Apply

-Send a letter of interest, updated curriculum vitae and the names and contact information including email addresses of three references to Dr. Witterick at the email address below.
+Send a letter of interest, updated curriculum vitae and the names and contact information including email addresses of three references to Dr. Eric Monteiro and Dr. Allan Vescan at the email addresses below.
 Personal interviews are recommended as this is a highly competitive fellowship.

 Postgraduate training agreements are currently in place between the University of Toronto Faculty of Medicine and sponsoring agencies from a number of countries, including Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and UAE.
 Applications for fellowship training from citizens of these countries must reach the Post MD Education Office directly from the sponsoring agency.
 For details, please consult the Post MD Education Office website at http://pg.postmd.utoronto.ca/applicants/apply-for-fellowship-training/